ttt-fifo/conftl/README.md

 ## Examples

-There is no better knowledge than the real code.
-Take a look at the [examples folder](https://github.com/ttt-fifo/conftl/blob/master/examples)
+Take a look at the [examples folder](https://github.com/ttt-fifo/conftl/blob/master/examples) for catching conftl in action.

 ## Command Line Tool for Rendering (render)